X

 Therefore, he was praised as the best samurai in Japan.

-However, according to a letter he left behind, he referred to himself as a middle-aged warlord who did not make a good appearance.
-He was weak and asked for money.
+However, in a letter he left behind, he referred to himself as a middle-aged warlord who did not look good, was weak, and asked for money.

 But he was strong.

 Yukimura’s family crest was a six-linked coin, also known as Rikudosen.
-The Six Realms are hell, hungry ghosts, animals, Shura, mankind, and heaven (the Way) in Buddhism.
+In Buddhism, the Six Realms are hell, hungry ghosts, animals, Shura, mankind, and heaven (the Way).

 It is Rikudosen that people carry so that they do not have to wander around after death, and it is connected to the Jizo beliefs.

-The second is a small land seen in the waterfront, and the one that is reproduced artificially on the tray is called Suhama.
+The second is a small island seen on the waterfront, and the one reproduced artificially on the tray is called Suhama.

 Since it was decorated on festive occasions, it became a symbol of celebration and was converted into a family crest.

 The knotted geese (musubi-karigane) crest is a type of geese crest.
-Samurai adopted it as a family crest because of its elegant shape.
+Because of its elegant shape, the samurai adopted it as a family crest.

 Like Rikudosen, this crest was also used by the Shigeno and Umino clans, the main line of the Sanada clan.

-Yukimura was defeated in battle and died, but the name of the Sanada family and the Rikudosen are still handed down to this day because of his successes.
+Although Yukimura was defeated in battle and died, the name of the Sanada family and the Rikudosen is still handed down to this day because of his successes.

 5. TAKEDA SHINGEN (1521- 1573): Samurai Kamon